arnauvc/docker_pti/README.md

 # docker_pti

-OpenWRT Images with BMX6 and BMX7
+Create a topology of nodes emulating routers with OpenWrt and route packages throw them using bmx7